Prism Video Intelligence

 Scene 2 — Development

-description: Police car and officer near construction site, reinforcing ongoing investigation.
+description: Police car and officer near construction site.
 Transitions to people walking near school with 'Welkom op het Montessori Vaklyceum' sign.
-Close-up interview with young blonde woman who believes images should be removed to prevent further problems.
-Narrator mentions suspect's arrest and images circulating at school.
+Close-up interview with young blonde woman who believes images should be removed.

 camera: static, wide shot